How Many Ounces is a Shot of Espresso?

 The Bottom Line

-The answer to the question: “How many ounces is a shot of espresso” is not a simple one, because making the perfect cup is not a simple task in itself!
-The amount of ounces differs with the type of espresso shot you are making, whether it be ristretto, normal, lungo, or a double shot.
+The answer to the question: “How many ounces is a shot of espresso” is not a simple one, because the number of ounces differs with the type of espresso shot you are making – whether it be a ristretto, normal, lungo, or a double shot.

 Remember the perfect espresso can be made with the following steps: